 All influencer marketing communications should be designed and presented in such a way that it is immediately identifiable as such.
 Identification should be appropriate to the medium and message.
 Influencers should ensure the content is properly presented as marketing communications in accordance with the principles of identification and transparency (see Article 7).

-Product or company related content uploaded by influencers typically constitutes a marketing communication if the marketer compensated the influencer either via payment or through other arrangements, regardless of whether these considerations arise from a formal contract or any other agreement.
-The level of content control by the marketer is usually indicative of whether there is clear commercial purpose, and hence a marketing communication, or not.

 Each time the communication is shared, the connection between the marketer and the influencer should be transparent.
 Affiliate links to products on external third-party websites should be disclosed as such and their commercial nature transparent.
 Likewise, when influencers create content for their own brands or products, or use affiliate links in their content, such content is marketing communications, and this should be immediately clear from the context or the content.